Azure-Samples/java-microservices-aks-lab/docs/06_openlab_events_aks.md

 ---
-title: 'Challenge 6: Send events between microservices'
+title: 'Lab 6: Send events between microservices'
 layout: default
 nav_order: 7
 ---

-# Challenge 06: Create and configure Azure Event Hubs for sending events between microservices
+# Lab 06: Create and configure Azure Event Hubs for sending events between microservices

 # Student manual

-## Challenge scenario
+## Lab scenario

 You have now set up messaging for the Spring Petclinic application.
 As a next step you will set up the receiving of events from an Azure Event Hub.

 ## Objectives

-After you complete this challenge, you will be able to:
+After you complete this lab, you will be able to:

 - Create an Azure Event Hub resource
 - Use an existing microservice to send events to the Event Hub
 - Update an existing microservice to receive events from the Event Hub
 - Inspect telemetry data being received

-## Challenge Duration
+## Lab Duration

 - **Estimated Time**: 60 minutes

 ## Instructions

-During this challenge, you will:
+During this lab, you will:

 - Create an Azure Event Hub resource
 - Use an existing microservice to send events to the Event Hub